ozguryazilimas/wp-postane/easy-fancybox/readme.txt

 - iFrames
 - PDF files
 - Auto-popup on page load
-- links inside Gravity Forms in ajax mode

-For **advanced options** and **priority support**, there is a **[Pro extension](http://premium.status301.net/downloads/easy-fancybox-pro/)** available.
+For **advanced options** and **priority support**, there is a **[Pro extension](https://premium.status301.net/downloads/easy-fancybox-pro/)** available.

-See [Screenshots](http://wordpress.org/plugins/easy-fancybox/screenshots/) for an impression on how images and YouTube movies will be presented on your site as soon as you have installed and (network) activated this simple plugin.

-See [FAQ's](http://wordpress.org/plugins/easy-fancybox/faq/) for instructions to manage YouTube, Dailymotion and Vimeo movies (and similar services) and tips to make inline content display in a FancyBox overlay.
-Subscribe to [Status301](http://status301.net/tag/easy-fancybox/feed/) for tips on how to get a high degree of control over what will be shown in a FancyBox overlay on your website.
+See [FAQ's](https://wordpress.org/plugins/easy-fancybox/faq/) for instructions to manage YouTube, Dailymotion and Vimeo movies (and similar services) and tips to make inline content display in a FancyBox overlay.

-Get support on the [Easy FancyBox web page](http://status301.net/wordpress-plugins/easy-fancybox/) or [WordPress forum](http://wordpress.org/tags/easy-fancybox?forum_id=10).
+Get support on the [Easy FancyBox web page](https://status301.net/wordpress-plugins/easy-fancybox/) or [WordPress forum](https://wordpress.org/support/plugin/easy-fancybox).

-Visit [FancyBox](http://fancybox.net/) for more information, examples and the FancyBox Support Forum.
-Please consider a DONATION for continued development of the FancyBox project.
+Visit [FancyBox](http://fancybox.net/) for more information and examples.

-**Recommended:**
-- For increased site performance, simply install and activate the plugin [Use Google Libraries](http://wordpress.org/plugins/use-google-libraries/) to load jQuery from Googles CDN.

 = Contribute =